-We currently engage contract manufacturers to manufacture substantially all of our products, including suits, wool sweaters and jeans, which are then sold by us to our distributors.
-In 2010, 2011 and 2012, we had 50, 84 and 50 contract manufacturers, respectively, and outsourced the production of approximately 95.8%, 97.9% and 99.8% of our products in terms of unit volume to PRC-based third party contract manufacturers, respectively.
-We ceased the operation of four of our production lines at our manufacturing facility in Jinjiang City in January 2010 and, as a result, outsourced production as a percentage of our total sales volume increased substantially in 2010.
+We currently engage contract manufactures to manufacture substantially all of our products, including suits, wool sweaters and jeans, which are then sold by us to our distributors.
+In 2011, 2012 and 2013, we had 84, 50 and 39 contract manufacturers, respectively, and outsourced the production of approximately 97.9%, 99.8% and 100% of our products in terms of unit volume to PRC-based third-party contract manufacturers, respectively.
 In January 2012, we shut down production at our outdated manufacturing facility in Jinjiang City, Fujian Province.
+We have applied, through our wholly owned subsidiary Xiniya (China) Holdings Limited, to the relevant governmental authorities in Quanzhou City, Fujian Province to acquire land use rights for new manufacturing and logistic facilities.
 As of the date of this annual report, we have not received the necessary consents and approvals to begin planning for any new manufacturing and logistic facilities.
 Any future plans for the construction of new manufacturing and logistic facilities and resumption of our own production remain subject to receipt of all necessary financing and governmental approvals, among other variables.
-As the cost of sales of outsourced production is generally higher than the cost of sales of our own production, our profit margin may be adversely affected as we outsource all production to contract manufacturers in the foreseeable future.
+As the cost of sales of outsourced production, our profit margin may be adversely affected as we outsource all production to contract manufacturers in the foreseeable future.